Dr Maeve Cyr

 I completed my graduate training (MA and PhD) in clinical psychology through Simon Fraser University.
 This involved supervised practicums in psychological assessment and treatment across university-based, hospital, community mental health, youth forensic, and private practice settings.
 Much of this training was developmentally focused.

 I completed my pre-doctoral residency through the Canadian Psychological Association (CPA) accredited clinical psychology residency program at Eastern Health in St. John’s, NL, which included rotations in assessment and treatment with children, adolescents, and families, as well as with adults.
 Following this, I completed a postdoctoral fellowship through the Mood & Anxiety Disorders Clinic in the Outpatient Psychiatry Department at BC Children’s Hospital.
+A major focus of this fellowship was providing targeted parenting support, using SPACE (Supportive Parenting for Anxious Childhood Emotions) and attachment-based approaches.
+I also have training and experience in the area of gender health.

 I am a Registered Psychologist with the College of Health and Care Professionals of British Columbia.